Circuit Diagram Maker: Your Guide to Building PCBs with Altium Designer

 - Moving between your schematic and your layout requires routing that follows the pin mapping you’ve defined for your components.
 Routing in your schematic will easily translate into your layout, and automated routing makes it easy to finish your layout.
 Learn more about working with schematics in Altium Designer.

 - If you’re tired of routing everything by hand, you need a design package that can quickly route your traces according to your design rules.
 Get a sneak preview of the schematic editor enhancements in Altium Designer.

 - Your unrouted PCB might look like a rat’s nest at first, but Altium Designer makes it easy to clean up your layout with powerful routing tools.
 Learn more about reusing features in Altium Designer.

 Working in a unified design environment means that your schematic and layout features work together to guide you through the entire design process.
 Altium Designer integrates your schematic design, layout, and component management tools in a single interface.
 This gives you the flexibility to design your circuits and layout for any application, and you’ll have the tools you need to move from design to production.

-If you’re tired of other PCB design software companies teasing you with programs that aren’t even a complete package, then you need to try Altium Designer.
+If you’re tired of other PCB design software companies or online electrical schematic makers teasing you with programs that aren’t even a complete package, then you need to try Altium Designer.
 The built-in CAD editing tools give you the power to build any circuit diagram, and your schematics easily synchronize to your layout.
 You’ll also have access to the best component management, rules checking, and simulation tools, and all within a single design environment.